 The need for systems or agents that can function in an ethically responsible manner is becoming a pressing concern, as they become ever more sophisticated, autonomous, and act in groups, amidst populations of other agents, including humans.
-Its importance has been emphasized as a research priority in AI [47] with funding supports [18, 46], in scientific meetings (e.g., [5, 6]), book publications (e.g., [4, 50, 51]), as well as a heightened public awareness to its economic import [10].
-The field -bringing together perspectives from various fields, including philosophy, psychology, anthropology, evolutionary biology, and AI- is not just important for equipping agents with some capacity for moral decision-making, but also to help better understand morality, via the creation and testing of computational models of ethical theories.
+Its importance has been emphasized as a research priority in artificial intelligence [39] with funding supports [18, 47], in scientific meetings (e.g., [5, 6]), book publications (e.g., [4, 36, 50, 51]), as well as a heightened public awareness to its economic import [10].
+The field -bringing together perspectives from various fields, including philosophy, psychology, anthropology, evolutionary biology, and artificial intelligence- is not just important for equipping agents with some capacity for moral decision-making, but also to help better understand morality, via the creation and testing of computational models of ethical theories.

-Several logic-based formalisms have been employed to model moral theories or particular morality aspects, e.g., deontic logic in [7, 38, 52], non-monotonic reasoning in [13, 38], and the use of Inductive Logic Programming (ILP) in [3].
-Some of these works only abstractly address the utilization of logic-based formalisms (e.g., [38]), whereas others also provide implementations (e.g., using ILP-based systems [3], an interactive theorem prover [7], an agent programming language [52], and answer set programming (ASP) [13]).
-Despite the aforementioned logic-based formalisms, the usage of Logic Programming (LP) -which provides a logic-based programming paradigm supported by a number of reasoning features and practical systems- is rather limited.
-The potential and suitability of LP, and of computational logic in general, for machine ethics, is identified and discussed at length in [21, Section 12], on the heels of our work.
-This paper reports on our further original and integrative investigation on the appropriateness of various LP-based reasoning to machine ethics, not just abstractly, but also furnishing a proof of concept implementation for the morality issues in hand.
+Several logic-based formalisms have been employed to model moral theories or particular morality aspects, e.g., deontic logic in [7, 38, 52], non-monotonic reasoning in [13, 38], and the use of Inductive Logic Programming in [3].
+Some of these works only abstractly address the utilization of logic-based formalisms (e.g., [38]), whereas others also provide implementations (e.g., using Inductive Logic Programming-based systems [3], an interactive theorem prover [7], an agent programming language [52], and answer set programming [13]).
+Despite the aforementioned logic-based formalisms, the usage of Logic Programming -which provides a logic-based programming paradigm supported by a number of reasoning features and practical systems- is rather limited.
+The potential and suitability of Logic Programming, and of computational logic in general, for machine ethics, is identified in [21, Section 12], on the heels of our work.
+This chapter is a condensed report of our recent book [36].
+The book discusses at length further original and integrative investigation on the appropriateness of various Logic Programming-based reasoning to machine ethics, not just abstractly, but also furnishing a proof of concept implementation for the morality issues in hand.

-The first contribution of the paper is in identifying conceptual morality viewpoints and mapping them into appropriate LP-based reasoning features.
-The identified viewpoints are covered in two morality themes: (1) moral permissibility, taking into account viewpoints such as the Doctrines of Double Effect (DDE) [28], Triple Effect (DTE) [20], and Scanlon's contractualist moral theory [43]; and (2) the dual-process model [8, 25], which stresses the interaction between deliberative and reactive behaviors in moral judgment, from both the viewpoints of competing and collaborative interactions.
-The mapping of all these considered viewpoints into LP-based reasoning benefits from its features and their integration, such as abduction with integrity constraints (ICs) [2, 19, 40, 42], preferences over abductive scenarios [9], probabilistic reasoning [15], updating [1, 39], counterfactuals [37], and from LP tabling technique [45] as well as either Stable Model [14] or Well-Founded Model [49] semantics.
+The first part of this chapter aims at identifying conceptual morality viewpoints and mapping them into appropriate Logic Programming-based reasoning features.
+The identified viewpoints are covered in two morality themes: (1) moral permissibility, taking into account viewpoints such as the Doctrines of Double Effect [28], Triple Effect [20], and Scanlon's contractualist moral theory [44]; and (2) the dual-process model [8,25], which stresses the interaction between deliberative and reactive behaviors in moral judgment, from both the viewpoints of competing and collaborative interactions.
+The mapping of all these considered viewpoints into Logic Programming-based reasoning benefits from its features and their integration, such as abduction with integrity constraints [2, 19, 41, 43], preferences over abductive scenarios [9], probabilistic reasoning [15], updating [1, 40], counterfactuals [37], and from Logic Programming tabling technique [46] as well as Logic Programming semantics: either Stable Model [14] or Well-Founded Model [49] semantics.